uimarshall/learning-trackify-1.0/README.md

 Run `rails s -p 3001` to start the rails server.

 **Step 9**<br>
-Run `rails s -p 3001` to start the rails server.
+Run `yarn --cwd client start` to start the react frontend.

 **Step 10**<br>
 Run the app in the development mode.\